kkapelon/codepipes-blog/_posts/2024-06-23-code-coverage.md

 Q. So if code coverage is not a good metric for the quality of the project, what metrics should I look instead ?
 A. I have proposed the useful but largely unknown metrics `PDWT`,`PBCNT`,`PTVB`,`PTD` in [my testing guide]({{site.baseurl }}/testing/software-testing-antipatterns.html#anti-pattern-6---paying-excessive-attention-to-test-coverage).

 Q. So what should I do if I want less bugs on my mission critical software?
 A. You should look at other approaches such as [formal verification](https://en.wikipedia.org/wiki/Formal_verification) and [proof checkers](https://en.wikipedia.org/wiki/Proof_assistant).
+Check also [Mutation Testing](https://en.wikipedia.org/wiki/Mutation_testing)

 Q. Look, this is great, but I still need to find the perfect code coverage for my new project.
 If it is not 100%, what should I aim for?
 A. Without more context on your project all I can say is that the minimum code coverage is 20%.
 This number is based on the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) and assumes that 20% of your code is responsible for 80% of your bugs.
 See also my point about "critical code" in [my testing guide]({{site.baseurl }}/testing/software-testing-antipatterns.html#anti-pattern-4---testing-the-wrong-functionality).